 Participants are guided through NCQA standards for care management programs.
-The session includes the practical application of core functions using a collaborative approach, evidence-based guidelines, protocols, and tools for everyday work.
-It also provides basic knowledge about measurement and quality improvement, the use of linguistic translation services, implications of health literacy, privacy, security, and confidentiality.
+It includes the practical application of core functions with a collaborative approach, evidence-based guidelines, protocols, and tools for use in their everyday work life.
+It also provides participants with basic knowledge about measurement and quality improvement, implications of health literacy, privacy, security, and confidentiality.